U.S. Stocks Jump on Senate Tax Bill

 ADVERTISEMENT

-Shares of small-capitalization companies rose, too, lifting the Russell 2000 by 0.5%.
-Smaller, more domestic-focused companies, which tend to pay a higher effective tax rate than large multinationals, could particularly benefit from a tax overhaul, analysts and investors say.
+Shares of small-capitalization companies rose, too, lifting the Russell 2000 by 0.2%.
+Smaller, more domestically focused companies, which tend to pay a higher effective tax rate than large multinationals, could particularly benefit from a tax overhaul, analysts and investors say.

 One sector that lagged behind in Monday's stock rally: technology.
 Shares of technology companies in the S&P 500 slid 1.3%, posting the steepest daily loss of the broad index's 11 sectors.

-Meanwhile, the WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.3%, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.388%, according to Tradeweb, from 2.363% on Friday.
-Yields move inversely to prices.
+Meanwhile, the WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.3%, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.385%, according to Tradeweb, from 2.363% on Friday.
+Yields rise as prices fall.

 A tax overhaul could help boost economic growth, lifting the U.S. dollar.
 But it also could send bond yields higher, analysts say, in part by expanding the federal budget deficit, which would push the government to sell more bonds.